Mikaela/gist/irc/limnoria/mute-on-chan.md

   might be an option in `supybot-wizard`)
 * disables replying to all messages on channel (disabled by default and I have no idea why one would enable that globally anyway)

+Here also `channel #CHAN` could be `network NETWORKNAME` to disable responses by default or even `config` to do that globally.
+Do note that this will allow contacting the bot privately and doing everything in private to work.